Someone Behind You: Plot

 Kim Ga-in is a student in South Korea.
-She and her family come to her aunt Jee-sun's wedding but before the wedding, Jee-sun is pushed off the balcony and rushed to the hospital.
+She and her family come to her aunt Jee-sun's wedding, but before the wedding, Jee-sun is pushed off the balcony and rushed to the hospital.
 Ga-in waits with her boyfriend, Park Hyun-joong, while her aunt recovers.
 They then witness Jee-sun's younger sister, Jung-sun, repeatedly stabbing her.

-Jung-sun is arrested for Jee-sun's murder, and held for questioning.
-It is revealed that the family believes they are cursed and at least one member dies in incomprehensible ways.
+Jung-sun is arrested for Jee-sun's murder and held for questioning.
+It is revealed that the family believes they are cursed, and at least one member dies in incomprehensible ways.
 In this case, Jung-sun was possessed and killed Jee-sun.
 At school, Jung Eun-kyung, the top student, attempts to kill Ga-in with scissors.
 During the struggle, Eun-kyung is stabbed instead and transfers to another school.
-That same day, Ga-in is confronted by her teacher, who blames her for Eun-kyung leaving and tries to kill her.
+That same day, Ga-in is confronted by her teacher, who blames her for Eun-kyung's leaving and tries to kill her.
 Ga-in is saved by a classmate.

 Hong Seok-min, an eccentric student rumored to have killed his own father, advises Ga-in to trust no one, including herself.
 She visits Jung-sun to ask her about the murder.
 She tells her that Jee-sun's husband is Jung-sun's ex-boyfriend, and she had required revenge on Jee-sun.
 She says that an unknown force possessed her and coerced her to kill.
-That evening, the classmate that had saved her comes to have his try at killing her.
+That evening, the classmate who had saved her came to have his try at killing her.
 She runs inside only to find her mother throwing knives at her.
 Frightened and no longer feeling safe inside her own home, Ga-in tells her father she is leaving.
-Her father tells her that there is a forgotten family member in a different village, named Hwang Dae-yong.
+Her father tells her that there is a forgotten family member in another village named Hwang Dae-yong.
 On the bus, Ga-in meets Seok-min again, and together they visit Dae-yong.